denisa-ms/gen-ai-samples/14- Agents/5-Multi agent orchestrator/README.md

     ![Screenshot of a Azure AI Foundry project overview page.](./Media/ai-foundry-project.png)

 1. Copy the **Azure AI Foundry project endpoint** value to a notepad, as you'll use it to connect to your project in a client application.

+Make sure you fill the .env file with the values for environment variables as follows:

+AIFOUNDRY_AGENT_PROJECT_NAME="ai foundry project endpoint"
+AIFOUNDRY_AGENT_MODEL_DEPLOYMENT_NAME = "gpt4-o"